ahmedriaz4243/Empathy-Focused-Recruitment-Eye-Tracking/README.md

 * Copy code
 - empathyhelper.py: Helper functions for data preprocessing, feature extraction, and model evaluation
-- 2200482-EyeT4Empathy-Dataset.ipynb: is the ML pipeline with Exploration and Example
+- 2200482-EyeT4Empathy-Dataset.ipynb: is the ML pipeline with Exploration and Example.
-- output_data.csv: Directory containing the raw eye-tracking data files (CSV format)

 * Usage
 To run the project, simply execute the 2200482-EyeT4Empathy-Dataset.ipynb.
 This will preprocess the data, extract relevant features, train the RandomForestRegressor model, and evaluate the model's performance using cross-validation.

 Make sure to include all the necessary details to help users understand the project and its functionality.

 ### Dataset

+The following data is used in this study.
+To utilize the dataset, simply download it and adjust the file paths according to your setup.

+@article{Lencastre2022,
+  author = {Lencastre, Pedro and Bhurtel, Sanchita and Yazidi, Anis and et al.}, title = {EyeT4Empathy: Dataset of foraging for visual information, gaze typing and empathy assessment}, journal = {Sci Data}, volume = {9}, pages = {752}, year = {2022}, doi = {10.1038/s41597-022-01862-w}
+}